Doctor SpinThe PR BlogInternal CommunicationsThe Leadership Gap (Less is More)

 Alas — training is an answer.
 But it isn’t the answer.

-There’s another significant factor to consider when appointing leaders:
+There’s another significant factor to consider:

 Considering the challenge of correctly identifying and developing potential leaders, most organisations should be pleased if they can identify 30% of their coworkers with leadership potential.